Heysel Stadium disaster: Commemorations

-In 1991, another memorial monument for the 39 victims of the disaster, was inaugurated in Reggio Emilia, the hometown of the victim Claudio Zavaroni, in front of Stadio Mirabello: every year the committee "Per non dimenticare Heysel" (In order not to forget Heysel) holds a ceremony on 29 May with relatives of the victims, representatives of Juventus, survivors and various supporters clubs from various football clubs, including Inter Milan, Milan AC, Reggiana and Torino.
+In 1991, another memorial monument for the 39 victims of the disaster, was inaugurated in Reggio Emilia, the hometown of the victim Claudio Zavaroni, in front of Stadio Mirabello: every year the committee "Per non dimenticare Heysel" (In order not to forget Heysel) holds a ceremony on 29 May with relatives of the victims, representatives of Juventus, survivors and various supporters clubs from various football clubs, including Inter Milan, AC Milan, Reggiana and Torino.
 During Euro 2000, members of the Italian team left flowers on the site in honour of the victims.

 On 29 May 2005, a £140,000 sculpture was unveiled at the new Heysel stadium, to commemorate the disaster.
 The monument is a sundial designed by French artist Patrick Rimoux and includes Italian and Belgian stone and the poem "Funeral Blues" by Englishman W. H. Auden to symbolise the sorrow of the three countries.
-Thirty-nine lights shine, one for each who died that night.
+39 lights shine, one for each who died that night.

-On 26 May 2010, a permanent plaque was unveiled on the Centenary Stand at Anfield to honour the Juventus fans who died 25 years earlier.
+On Wednesday 26 May 2010, a permanent plaque was unveiled on the Centenary Stand at Anfield to honour the Juventus fans who died 25 years earlier.
 This plaque is one of two permanent memorials to be found at Anfield, along with one for the 97 fans killed in the Hillsborough disaster in 1989.
 In May 2012, a Heysel Memorial was unveiled in the J-Museum at Turin.
 There is also a tribute to the disaster's victims in the club's Walk of Fame in front of the Juventus Stadium.
-Two years later Juventus' officials announced a memorial in the Continassa headquarter.
+Two years later, Juventus' officials announced a memorial in the Continassa headquarter.
 In February 2014, an exhibition in Turin was dedicated both to the Heysel tragedy and Superga air disaster.
 The name of the exhibition was "Settanta angeli in un unico cielo – Superga e Heysel tragedie sorelle" (70 angels in the one same heaven – Superga and Heysel sister tragedies) and gathered material from 4 May 1949 and 29 May 1985.

 On 12 November 2015, the Italian Football Federation (FIGC), Juventus' representatives led by Mariella Scirea and J-Museum president Paolo Garimberti and members of the Italian victims association held a ceremony in front of the Heysel monument in King Baudouin Stadium for the 30th anniversary of the event.
 The following day, FIGC president Carlo Tavecchio announced the retirement of Squadra Azzurras number 39 shirt prior to the friendly match between Italy and Belgium.